jaycetyle/vscode-gnu-global/README.md

 * `gnuGlobal.completion`: Enable/disable auto-completion feature.
 Default is enabled.

+* `gnuGlobal.gtagsForceCpp`: If this option is enabled, each file whose suffix is \".h\" is treated as a C++ source file.
+You need to rebuild gtags if you change this configuration.
+Default is disabled.

 * `gnuGlobal.globalExecutable`: Specify the path to the global.

 * `gnuGlobal.gtagsExecutable`: Specify the path to the gtags.